furrlori-oss/hwip/docs/index.md

 ## Getting Started

-1. Overview of HWIP Features
+1. Overview of HWIP Features - coming soon.
-2. Video tutorial
+2. Video overview - coming soon.

 ## About the Data

-Link to glossary
+Glossary - coming soon.

-Link to other information as applicable.
+Link to other information, as applicable - coming soon.